 Here are a few benefits of laser hair growth therapy:

 It’s both safe and effective.
-The National Institutes of Health’s studies have shown that low-level laser therapy stimulated hair growth in mice subjected to chemotherpay-induced alopecia and also in alopecia areata.
-“After the discovery of lasers in the 1960’s, there has been tremendous interest in using these laser devices to treat various medical conditions,” the NIH reports, nothing that controlled clinical trials demonstrated that LLLT stimulated hair growth in both mend and women.
+The National Institutes of Health’s studies have shown that low-level laser therapy stimulated hair growth in mice subjected to chemotherapy-induced alopecia and also in alopecia areata.
+“After the discovery of lasers in the 1960’s, there has been tremendous interest in using these laser devices to treat various medical conditions,” the NIH reports, nothing that controlled clinical trials demonstrated that LLLT stimulated hair growth in both men and women.
 In conclusion, NIH says that LLLT for hair growth in both men and women appears to be both safe and effective.

 The medical community has been using cold laser for decades.
 According to the International Society of Hair Restoration Surgery, the use of lasers for medical purposes is not new.
 Lasers have been in use for medical purposes for many years and the physics, chemistry, and biology of laser light interaction with human tissue are well documented, the ISHRS reports.
 Medical uses range from surgery using High-powered lasers to stimulation of tissue repair.
-LLLT is ideal for promoting healthy hair follicles by providing important nutrients to it, such as ATP (Adenosine triphosphate) which get rid of harmful factors like DHT (dihydrotestosterone( which cause hair follicles to minaturize, and this contributes to hair loss.
+LLLT is ideal for promoting healthy hair follicles by providing important nutrients to it, such as ATP (Adenosine triphosphate) which get rid of harmful factors like DHT (dihydrotestosterone) which cause hair follicles to miniaturize, and this contributes to hair loss.
 ATP promotes cellular metabolism.
-The laser machine uses low level laser that induces blood flow to the top of the scalp in order to improve blood circulation, and strengthen the cell’s absorptive capacity to grow new hair.
-Once the scalp absorbs energy, cell stimulation take place and regain vigor again.
+The laser machine uses low level laser that induces blood flow to the top of the scalp in order to improve blood circulation and strengthen the cell’s absorptive capacity to grow new hair.
+Once the scalp absorbs energy, cell stimulation take place and regain vigour again.
 The laser machine focuses on the known factor of hair loss which will eventually lead to baldness, including insufficient blood supply at the scalp, excessive levels of DHT and oil, improper nutritional absorption and so on.

 We at Quiff SA make use of the latest LLLT.
 Our laser has 4 hair masks which cover the entire scalp during each session, ensuring there is no dead angles.